Table of Contents

 Recover Deleted Files on macOS Ventura

 Time Machine occasionally displays errors due to incorrect operation or Mac performance.
 It is only sometimes possible to recover lost files after a Mac update.
-Try Do Your Data Recovery at this time.
+Try the other methods in such a case.

 Method 4: Log in to a Different User Account